werik1/uiautomationsdemo/README.md

-# UI Test Automation Framework
+# Erik's UI Test Automation Framework
-UI test automation framework that utilizes Selenium WebDriver and TestNG.
-This framework enables rapid test script creation with a selenium wrapper class that removes the need of writing low-level automation code.
+Production-ready UI test automation framework that utilizes Selenium WebDriver and TestNG.
+This framework enables rapid test script creation with a Selenium wrapper class that removes the need of writing low-level automation code.
 It also generates a beautiful HTML-based test execution report after test executions.

-***I would love to show you the framework in detail.
-Please contact me for a demo.***
+**I would love to show you this framework in detail.
+Please contact me for a demo: iltikinw@gmail.com**

-## Project Dependencies
-This projects depends on the following external libraries:
-* **selenium-java**: browser automation code
-* **webdrivermanager**: managing driver binaries through code
-* **testng**: creating and managing test cases
-* **extentreport**: generating HTML based test execution reports
-* **javafaker**: generating randomized test data on the fly

 ## Pre-requisites

 The execution environment must have the following tools installed locally

 > * Download and install Chrome or Firefox browser
 > * Download and install **[JDK v1.8+](https://www.oracle.com/java/techologies/downloads/)**
 > * Download and install **[Apache Maven v3.0+](https://maven.apache.org/download.cgi)**
 > * Download and install **[Git v2.0+](https://git-scm.com/downloads)**

+## Project Dependencies

+This projects depends on the following external libraries:
+* **selenium-java**: for browser automation through Java code.
+* **webdrivermanager**: for managing WebDriver binaries through Java code
+* **testng**: for creating and managing test cases.
+* **extentreport**: for generating HTML-based test execution reports.
+* **javafaker**: for generating randomized test data on the fly.

 ## Framework Structures

 #### Project Structures
 ```text
 |- reports                # contains test report generated